-In 2007, after a number of years living and working in Eindhoven, Amsterdam and London, she moved to a remote headland in Pembrokeshire, Wales, in order to concentrate on making music.
+In 2007, after a number of years living and working in Eindhoven, Amsterdam and London, she moved to a remote headland in Pembrokeshire, Wales in order to concentrate on making music.
 This encounter with a landscape dominated by the rhythms of the weather, the seasons and the sea has been the inspiration for all her subsequent work.
+In 2007 she created Shakespeare And Hedgeshear, combining analogue sound processing, table tennis, hedge-trimming and excerpts from Shakespeare plays.
+Similarly, bold combinations of elements drawn from instrumental and electronic music and installation art have characterised her subsequent output. Étude (2012) brings together sports exercises, a soprano, viola and electronics, and a series of works ( Metro and Turner Piece in 2015 and Rivulet in 2016) explore a sound world made from the turning of pages.

-Jobina’s work has been in international demand ever since the New York MATA festival commissioned Tinnemans for their 2013 edition; her work has also been premiered at the ISCM World New Music Days.
-Tinnemans’ work has been supported by many funding agencies, including the PRSF, Hinrichsen Foundation and Arts Council England.
-In 2020 her first album, Five Thoughts about Everything, was released on the New York-based label Bright Shiny Things and was widely reviewed and broadcast.
+Jobina’s work has been supported by many funding agencies, including the PRSF and Arts Council England.
+In 2020 her first album, Five Thoughts On Everything, was released on the New York-based label Bright Shiny Things and was widely reviewed and broadcast.
+Her current work focuses on panoramic scores in which the contours of the landscape become notations, music for piano in collaboration with Vicky Chow and Eleonor Sandresky, installation commissions, and a large-scale music-theatre project.

 (photo taken on Strumble Head, Pembrokeshire, during At the Next Port of Call rehearsal)

-Are you interested in a collaboration or in commissioning a new work?
+Are you interested in a collaboration, commissioning a new work or creative mentorship?
+Get in touch.

 Follow on social media or subscribe to newsletter: